jperkin/bob/README.md

  * Historically pbulk has been notoriously difficult to set up and configure, and any runtime problems can be very hard to diagnose.

- * Support for concurrent builds and sandbox configuration is left to external patches and the user to configure manually.
+ * A separate pkgsrc prefix (e.g. `/usr/pbulk`) is required to hold pbulk and associated tools.

- * A separate tool such as `pkgin` needs to be used to upgrade the system using the resulting packages.
+ * Support for concurrent builds and sandbox configuration is left to external patches and the user to configure manually, and it can be very easy to accidentally trash your system.

 Bob aims to combine these methods into a best-of-both approach: